ducktordanny/keyboards-presentation/slides.md

 - Choose the most convenient for you (linear, tactile, clicky)
 - Have the right pressing weight
+  - Heavier ones may be too much for you at first
 - Is it pre-lubed?

 ===